Kalamazoo Astronomical Society Public Observing Session

-The Kalamazoo Astronomical Society (KAS) invites the public to observe the wonders of the universe at Owl Observatory!
-The Owl Observatory now features a 16" Schmidt-Cassegrain Telescope.
-In addition, telescopes of all shapes and sizes will be set up near the observatory, located on the grounds of the Kalamazoo Nature Center (7000 North Westnedge Ave.).
+Observe the wonders of the universe at Owl Observatory!
+The Observatory now features a 16" Schmidt-Cassegrain Telescope.
+In addition, telescopes of all kinds will be set up near the observatory, located at the Kalamazoo Nature Center (7000 North Westnedge Ave.).

-Highlights of the night include the Great Nebula in Orion.
+Highlights of the night include Venus and the first quarter Moon.

 Along with observing through telescopes, KAS members will be on hand at the start of each session to conduct a Telescope Clinic.
 Beginners can learn how to properly setup and use their telescopes.

 Each session also features a Constellation Workshop.
 Learn to read a simple star map (provided free of charge) and find bright stars and constellations on your own.
 The workshop is followed by a guided tour of the night sky.